NeuralNoise/Net-OpenStack-Networking/README.md

 # DOCUMENTATION

-Also, after installation, you can view the documentation via `man` or `perldoc`:
+After installation, you can view the documentation using `man` or `perldoc`:

     man Net::OpenStack::Networking